depixusgenome/wafbuilder/README.md

 *openmp* is detected automatically.
 *cppx14* is used automatically.

+### Coffeescript
+Compilation is performed automatically provided the extension used is '.coffee'.
+The output has the extension '.js'.
+The '.coffee' file is also copied together with the '.py' files.
+In order to activate the coffeescript support, one must define it in the list of builders (see wscript file description).

 ### Python modules
 Modules are compiled and checked using *pylint* and *mypy*.